Translate

 PATIENT: Ah Kevin, please take a seat.
 Don’t mind me, I’m just leaving.

-The patient leaves through the door, past a very long queue of different looking people standing outside, who are all waiting to enter the psychiatrist’s office.
+The patient leaves through the door, past a very long queue of people standing outside, who are all waiting to enter the psychiatrist’s office.

 INT.
 BEDROOM – EARLY MORNING

-Tom is sleeping peacefully.
-Suddenly, his phone rings and he jolts awake.
-He sleepily answers a video call from his personal trainer, Jayden.
+TOM is sleeping peacefully.
+Suddenly, his phone rings and he jerks awake.
+He sleepily answers a video call from his personal trainer, JAYDEN.

 JAYDEN: Get up!
 Time to get up!
-You can fit in an extra 5 minutes of fear and worry.
+You can fit in an extra five minutes of fear and worry.
 Get to it, NOW!

 Tom jumps out of bed and paces around the room.